AllskyTeam/allsky/README.md

 &nbsp;
 * version **v2023.MM.DD**:
 	* Core Allsky:
 		* New camera support: All ZWO cameras as of February, 2023.
 RPi HQ and Module 3 cameras as well as ArduCam 16 MP and 64 MP cameras.
+The RPi "Global Shutter Camera" is NOT supported - high speed shutters aren't useful for allsky images.
 		* "Mini" timelapse videos can be created that contain a user-configurable number of the most recent images.
 This allows you to continually see the recent sky conditions.
 		* Installation improvements:
 			* If there is not enough swap space configured you are prompted to add more.
 Doing this decreases the chance of timelapse creation problems.